BashEdThomps/dream-engine/README.md

 ### Entities
 Entities are used to construct a 'Scenegraph' that describes the relationship of objects within the Scene.
-A Scene has a single 'Root' Entity with 0-n children.
+A Scene has a single 'Root' Entity with 0-N children.
-Entities are arranged within a parent-child relationship tree, through which they can inherit their initial transformation.
-Each Entity is assigned zero or more 'Assets Definitions' to instanciate at startup.
+Entities are arranged within a parent-child relationship tree, through which they can inherit their initial transformation, visibility, etc. Each Entity is assigned zero or more 'AssetsDefinitions' to use at startup.

 ## DreamTool
 DreamTool is the Project editor for Dream.
 It is cross-platrofm, written with